This week, we heard an all-too familiar story of inconsistent quality, from an acquaintance in the accessories business.

 Here are 3 steps you can take to avoid this:

 - Have clear communication about specs, before the first piece is manufactured, to avoid misunderstanding about your quality standards.

-- Have inspections at key points during your manufacturing process, and before the goods ship.
+- Have inspections at key points during your manufacturing process; get top of production samples sent, and get the goods inspected before they ship.